Vishnu Puran (TV series): The plot against Ram (episodes 87-97)

-Episode 87: Keikeyi is thrilled about the wedding but Manthara is not.
-Sage Vishwamitra proposes that Sita's three sisters, Urmila, Mandavi and Shrutakirti marry Ram's three brothers, Lakshman, Bharat and Shatrughn respectively.
+Episode 87: Keikeyi is extremely happy about the wedding but Manthara is quite the opposite.
+Sage Vishwamitra proposes that Sita's three sisters, Urmila, Mandavi, and Shrutakirti marry Ram's three brothers, Lakshman, Bharat, and Shatrughn respectively.

 Episode 88: The quadruple wedding takes place and the couples return to Dasharatha's capital, Ayodhya.

 Episode 89: Keikeyi is thrilled to see her son Bharat with his wife Mandavi.
 Manthara opposes Keikeyi's plan to gift her own jewellery to Sita.
 Dasharatha wants to retire and crown Ram king.
 Ram thinks Bharat would be a better choice.

 Episode 90: Bharat is summoned to visit Keikeyi's parents, who are ill.
 The court decides Ram should be king.

 Episode 91: Manthara tells Keikeyi that if Ram is crowned instead of Bharat, Keikeyi will be badly treated.

 Episode 92: Manthara urges Keikeyi to use her two unfulfilled boons to prevent Ram's coronation.

 Episode 93: Keikeyi asks Dasharath to fulfill her two boons by (1) crowning Bharat and (2) sending Ram into exile for 14 years.